 We love talking about money with other people.
 We’ve learned from our money conversations that no matter how unique we are, we can always learn something new about money and about life from other people.
 And just listening to others tell their money stories helps to support them in reaching their personal finance goals.

 We’ve gotten so much out of our money conversations that we decided to start an interview series with our personal finance community.
 Rather than focusing only on income and investing we’re very interested in the emotional side of personal finance.
 And we’re thrilled to share stories from some of our friends.

-Everyone, meet Desert Dweller!
+Everyone, meet our very close buddy Desert Dweller!
 She is a 27 year old woman living in the Phoenix, Arizona area.
 We are inspired by her and we hope you will also find something encouraging in her money story…